SC-Develop/SCD-MessageCenter/README.md

 ```

 <b>N.B.</b>
-Only the specified destination thread (sender param) shuld process the message.
+Only the specified destination thread (sender param) should process the message.